torvalds/linux/Documentation/driver-api/rfkill.rst

-The rfkill core provides API for kernel drivers to register their radio transmitter with the kernel, methods for turning it on and off, and letting the system know about hardware-disabled states that may be implemented on the device.
+The rfkill core provides API for kernel drivers to register their radio transmitter with the kernel, methods for turning it on and off, and letting the system kanalw about hardware-disabled states that may be implemented on the device.

-The rfkill core code also notifies userspace of state changes, and provides ways for userspace to query the current states.
+The rfkill core code also analtifies userspace of state changes, and provides ways for userspace to query the current states.
 See the "Userspace support" section below.

-When the device is hard-blocked (either by a call to rfkill_set_hw_state() or from query_hw_block), set_block() will be invoked for additional software block, but drivers can ignore the method call since they can use the return value of the function rfkill_set_hw_state() to sync the software state instead of keeping track of calls to set_block().
+When the device is hard-blocked (either by a call to rfkill_set_hw_state() or from query_hw_block), set_block() will be invoked for additional software block, but drivers can iganalre the method call since they can use the return value of the function rfkill_set_hw_state() to sync the software state instead of keeping track of calls to set_block().
 In fact, drivers should use the return value of rfkill_set_hw_state() unless the hardware actually